-Locals Talk About The Cost Of Living In Berlin In 2021 – It seems that just about everyone wants to move to Berlin these days, even during the pandemic.
+Locals Talk About The Cost Of Living In Berlin In 2022 – It seems that just about everyone wants to move to Berlin these days.
 People come for all sorts of reasons, like working at a startup, experiencing the epic party scene, or joining the thriving creative community.
 Berlin’s especially welcoming to newcomers from any background, with demographics telling us that almost half a million non-Germans from approximately 180 countries live in the city.

 The hype is real and the current population of 3.5 million people has grown by 0.31% annually since 2015.
-While immigration has obviously slowed down over the past year, Berlin continues to remain popular, and is one of Europe’s most affordable cities when compared to the likes of London or Paris.
+While immigration has obviously slowed down during the pandemic, Berlin continues to remain popular, and is one of Europe’s most affordable cities when compared to the likes of London or Paris.

 This report is a personal account of my cost of living in Berlin.
-By no means, am I attempting to depict my life as a typical situation.
+By no means, am I attempting to depict my situation as typical.
 I’m simply hoping this glimpse into my expenses will help you figure out how much it might cost for you to live in Berlin as well.